Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 Geopolitics, Tariffs, and De-dollarisation

-US-Iran tensions, ongoing conflicts in Europe and the Middle East, and escalating trade tensions have all stoked demand for gold as a geopolitical hedge.
-President Trump's 15% global flat tariff — upheld after a Supreme Court ruling — has accelerated fears of a global trade war, reducing confidence in dollar-denominated assets among foreign central banks and sovereign wealth funds.
+US-Iran tensions, ongoing conflicts in Europe and the Middle East, and shifting trade policy have all stoked demand for gold as a geopolitical hedge.
+On 20 February 2026 the US Supreme Court struck down President Trump's IEEPA tariffs 6-3; they were replaced by a 10% Section 122 tariff — with investment gold explicitly exempt — and roughly $175bn in refunds became due.
+The episode kept trade policy front-of-mind and, alongside the fiscal picture, has trimmed confidence in dollar-denominated assets among some foreign central banks and sovereign wealth funds.

 The longer-term de-dollarisation trend — nations seeking to reduce dependence on the US dollar as a reserve currency — continues to redirect capital into gold.
 This is not a short-term trade; it is a multi-decade structural realignment.